 S stands for stakeholders.
 This means how are all of the producers, consumers, or the government affected by the policy; who wins and who does not?
 And then we have priorities and lastly pros and cons.

 You should say what should be the main economic priorities of policymakers.
 And lastly what are the advantages and disadvantages of the policy discussed in the article.
+Alternatively, there are centres or agencies that offer good economics tuition in Singapore for IB students.

 These are the top tips that will help you get a high score in your IB Economics IA.
 All the best!